 - Historical sales: seasonality, weekly phasing, week/week or month/month trends

 All of this information will help you to point out the most intricate details.
-You can explain history, initial assumptions, what went wrong and what is going right.
+You can explain the history, initial assumptions, what went wrong and what is going right.
 You can also address competitor moves or market trends in that space.
-What?
-You have to do some marketing work?
-Yes you do!
 This is how you portray that a closed loop investigation has occurred and introduce the risks identified along with proposed solutions.

 To put the finishing touches on your masterpiece you must be able to show the cost of the risk you have identified.
 If you can show what the cost impact is at different thresholds of demand attainment, then you surely gain an attentive audience.
-You might show something similar to the chart below with expected costs based on over attainment or under attainment.
-This is not as easily calculated as determining how much the loss of a customer or relationship is worth.
+You might show something similar to the chart below with expected costs based on over attainment or under-attainment.
+This is not as easily calculated as defender-attainment the loss of a customer or relationship is worth.
 It’s much more than a simple equation.

 When you communicate everything (good and not so good) then you gain trust.
 Trust is a direct driver to speed and cost per Stephen M. R. Covey in the book “The Speed of Trust”.
-Once you break trust, whether personally or in association to the organization, cost goes up and speed of decision making goes down.
+Once you break trust, whether personally or in association with the organization, the cost goes up and the speed of decision making goes down.